Canada

 A short introduction, your site URL, and what you’re trying to achieve.
 If it’s a fit, we’ll book a 30-minute call.

-Canada is a bilingual, geographically massive, population-concentrated market that rewards SEO consultants who understand its regional structure.
-Toronto is the largest English-language Canadian market; Montreal is the centre of French Canada; Vancouver anchors the West.
+Canada is a bilingual, geographically large, population-concentrated market that rewards SEO consultants who understand its regional structure.
+Toronto is the largest English-language Canadian market; Montreal is the centre of French Canada; Vancouver anchors the West Coast.
 Each behaves differently.

-What follows is how I think about Canadian SEO, for operators, not for pitch decks.
+What follows is how I think about Canadian SEO at working depth.

 Chapter 01 · The Canadian market shape